-The use of the standardized Infrastructure Report Template and Survey Report Template are required for all agreements as tools for reporting accomplishments.
+The use of the standardized reporting templates for both Infrastructure (Appendix P-1) and Survey (Appendix P-2) are required for all agreements as tools for reporting accomplishments.
 These standardized templates are a result of NCC working group discussions.
 The NCC accepted the templates and has required their use.

-- ADODRs will need to upload the signed accomplishment reports to the Field Operations Cooperative Agreements Work Plan Management Site.
-Save the files in the .pdf format. - 2) Bundle the accomplishment reports for PD-CAPS into one file\.

-\Please note: Only accomplishment reports funded by the Pest Detection line item should be handled in this manner.
-Do not bundle accomplishment reports funded by different line items.

-3) The ADODR will then upload the bundled .pdf to the following site (Field Operations Cooperative Agreements Work Plan Management Site) by clicking the "Upload Accomp Report" button and following the steps.
-Once completed, Field
+- 1) ADODRs will need to upload the signed accomplishment reports to the Field Operations Cooperative Agreements Work Plan Management Site.
+Save the files in the .pdf format. - 2) Bundle the accomplishment reports for PD-CAPS into one file\. - \Please note: Only accomplishment reports funded by the Pest Detection line item should be handled in this manner.
+Do not bundle accomplishment reports funded by different line items. - 3) The ADODR will then upload the bundled .pdf to the following site (Field Operations Cooperative Agreements Work Plan Management Site) by clicking the "Upload Accomp Report" button and following the steps.
+Once completed, Field Operations will be notified that an accomplishment report has been submitted for review.

-2016 National CAPS Survey Guidelines

-Operations will be notified that an accomplishment report has been submitted for review.

 The CAPS program recognizes the value of supporting the SSC position through Infrastructure funding.
 Without this support, CAPS, Farm Bill, and other program surveys and projects, including outreach, in the states would not be possible.
 These activities, however, are not being captured and documented sufficiently to argue in support of continued Infrastructure funding in the face of the apparent numerical inequality between Infrastructure and Survey funding.
-In an attempt to capture the various activities funded under the Infrastructure component, a new reporting section with suggested metrics was added to the Infrastructure Report Template in the 2014 Guidelines.
-This reporting feature is required for all Infrastructure agreements.
+In an attempt to capture the various activities funded under the Infrastructure component, a new reporting section with suggested metrics was added to an updated Appendix P-1 of the 2014 Guidelines.
+This reporting feature is required for FY15 agreements.
 It is only through the efforts of the states to report on the various activities carried out in the states under Infrastructure that the CAPS program can document and successfully argue the merits of continued Infrastructure funding.